 Peer influence, stress, anxiety and curiosity are only a few of the many reasons that can lead youth to take drugs.
-According to Central Registry of Drug Abuse (2013), 55% of reported drug abusers under 21 years old took drugs due to peer pressure, while 47% took drugs to relieve stress and boredom, and 32% due to curiosity.
+According to Central Registry of Drug Abuse, in 1st quarter of 2016, 54.3% of reported drug abusers under 21 years old took drugs due to peer pressure, while 39.5% took drugs to relieve stress and boredom, and 35.8% due to curiosity.

-With a wide range of reasons for drug use, it is important to take preventative measures through education.
-Supported by the Narcotics Division, KELY's Life Skill and Drug Awareness Workshop is designed to provide extensive drug and alcohol abuse prevention education to students from ethnic minority and non-Chinese speaking communities.
+With of reasons for drug use, it is important to take preventative measures through awareness raising and skills development.
+Supported by the Narcotics Division, KELY's Drug and Alcohol Awareness Workshops are designed to provide drug and alcohol awareness and prevention strategies to students from ethnic minority and non-Chinese speaking communities.
+Our range of workshops covers drugs, drinking and related issues such as self-esteem & bullying.
 Each year, KELY reaches an average of 8,000 students in over 50 English medium of Instruction secondary schools with this programme.
-Through sharing personal stories, group discussions and interactive role-playing, the programme provides a range of age-appropriate topics that allow young people to cultivate drug and alcohol awareness, as well as to explore and develop their own values and skills for drug prevention.
-This workshop also provides a platform for students to talk about substance abuse vis-à-vis, as well as other issues such as bullying, peer pressure and negative self-image.
+Through experiential learning activities, group discussions and a fun, interactive training style, the programme covers a range of topics that allow young people to understand the risks associated with drugs and alcohol and develop their own values and strategies for drug prevention.
+Teachers can book these workshops by downloading the booking forms (Primary Schools / Secondary Schools) and faxing it to us.
+Schools can book the workshops at a cost of $46* per student.

 *Standard price as of September 2016

 Booklet on Drug and Alcohol Awareness Workshops 2016 - 2017